zonneplan/KiBot/README.md

   * Type: `pcbdraw`
   * Description: Exports the PCB as a 2D model (SVG, PNG or JPG).
                  Uses configurable colors.
-                 Can also render the components if the 2D models are available
+                 Can also render the components if the 2D models are available.
+                 Note that this output is fast for simple PCBs, but becomes useless for huge ones.
+                 You can easily create very complex PCBs using the `panelize` output.
+                 In this case you can use other outputs, like `render_3d`, which are slow for small PCBs but can handle big ones
   * Valid keys:
     - **`comment`**: [string=''] A comment for documentation purposes.
 It helps to identify the output.
     - **`dir`**: [string='./'] Output directory for the generated files.